Karen is a graphic designer, creative thinker, artist, writer and generally an ideas person that loves to try new

 Using stands, posters, price and information cards, lighting, and so on, you can really go to town.
 Don't rely on your product selling itself; people need to find your product first!
 Use your display as an extension of your marketing.
 At one show, I placed boxes of different heights under the tablecloth to create a tiered display; this also made it easier for customers to get a good look at the products.

-Consider hanging lightweight items from string.
-If you're selling kits, show examples made up and if your craft isn't too messy or reliant on machinery, consider a demonstration making some products at the show.
-People are always interested in the craft process and are drawn to seeing a master at work.
+Consider hanging lightweight items from a string.
+If you're selling kits, show examples made up and if your craft isn't too messy or reliant on machinery, consider a demonstration of making some products at the show.
+People are always interested in the crafting process and are drawn to seeing a master at work.

 Use Craft Fairs as a Marketing Opportunity

 A craft show booth is not a one-off selling opportunity.
-Use the fair as a chance to connect with others in your industry, make like-minded friends and long-term customers.
+Use the fair as a chance to connect with others in your industry, and make like-minded friends and long-term customers.

 Offer 'Craft Show Only' special offers or exclusives such as the chance to buy your new range first.

-Encourage people to take your marketing materials such as business cards or postcards and make sure your relevant details are on it, such as web address and a reminder of what you sell.
-Also include these with every purchase and place a few small piles of them around your stall.
+Encourage people to take your marketing materials such as business cards or postcards and make sure your relevant details are on them, such as your web address and a reminder of what you sell.
+Also, include these with every purchase and place a few small piles of them around your stall.

 Print out a simple form for people to sign up for your free email newsletter if you have one.
 This way, you can contact them when you have new products, news, special offers, and competitions.
 Your craft show customer has now become a repeat customer!